- Followed the Python SDK Setup guide for installation and initialization.

 - Successfully initialized the

-object as shown in the SDK Setup guide.
+agentobject as shown in the SDK Setup guide.

 Starting an Automation Task

-To initiate a browser automation task for one of your end-users, use thestart_task
+To initiate a browser automation task for one of your end-users, use thestart_task method.
+You must provide the unique ID of the user within your system (developer_user_id) so our backend knows which user’s extension to target.

-and the initial status (usually ‘queued’) if successful, or None
+start_task method returns a dictionary containing the task_id and the initial status (usually ‘queued’) if successful, or None on error.
+It accepts the required developer_user_id and instructions.

-parameter (string or list of strings) to specify an exact starting page(s).
-If target_url
+It also accepts an optional target_url parameter (string or list of strings) to specify an exact starting page(s).
+If target_url is omitted, the agent will navigate based solely on the description provided in the instructions.

-(including multiple URLs) versus instruction-based navigation, see Advanced SDK Patterns: Using target_url.
+For details on using target_url (including multiple URLs) versus instruction-based navigation, see Advanced SDK Patterns: Using target_url.

 Checking Task Status and Results (Polling)

-You can periodically check the status of a task using itstask_id
+You can periodically check the status of a task using itstask_id with the get_task_status method.

 Handling Results via Webhooks (Recommended)

 Polling can be inefficient.
 We recommend configuring a webhook endpoint in your dashboard settings.
-When a task completes or fails, our system will send aPOST
+When a task completes or fails, our system will send aPOST request to your webhook URL with the task details.

-method in the SDK to securely verify that incoming webhook requests originated from our system before processing the payload.
+Use the verify_webhook method in the SDK to securely verify that incoming webhook requests originated from our system before processing the payload.

 Troubleshooting (Documentation Environment)